The perspective of voids on rising cosmology tensions: Analysis

 respectively.
 The inclusion of geometric distortions in the void size function model causes a shift in the predicted radius distribution that depends on the discrepancy between the true and the assumed fiducial cosmology.
 We finally underline that we did not account for super-sample covariance in our model, which recently has been demonstrated to only marginally affect the void size function \citep{Bayer2022}.

 To gather additional cosmological information from cosmic voids, we present in \Cref{subsec:2Dconstraints} the constraints derived by adding to our analysis the contribution of the void-galaxy cross-correlation function measured in the same BOSS DR12 data set.
 Specifically, we rely on the findings of \cite{hamaus2020}: utilizing voids as standard spheres to measure geometric distortions, these authors constrained the growth rate of structure and provided a precise estimate of the total matter density parameter, i.e. $\Omega_\mathrm{m} = 0.312 \pm 0.020$.
 We exploit this constraint by imposing a Gaussian prior on $\Omega_\mathrm{m}$ in the MCMC analysis.
 This approach is equivalent to multiplying the resulting posterior distributions from the two analyses, assuming these void statistics to be completely independent.

-This assumption is supported by the results presented in \cite{Kreisch2021}, where the cross-correlation between the void size function and the void-galaxy cross-correlation function is shown to be low.
-We also highlight that, conversely to what is presented in \cite{Kreisch2021}, the sample of voids employed here for the study of number counts has undergone a cleaning procedure (see \Cref{subsec:datsets}).
-This fact further reduces the correlation between the two void statistics, since the samples of voids considered in both works present different features.
+This assumption is supported by the results we present in the following section.